-Accuracy score of a participant was 1 if the task was completed successfully, 0 otherwise.
-An overall accuracy score was calculated, using the accuracy scores for the tasks performed by low spatial ability participants, by taking proportion of total number of success in task completion and total instances of such tasks.
+The accuracy score of a participant was 1 if the task was completed successfully, or 0, otherwise.
+An overall accuracy score was calculated, using the accuracy scores for the tasks performed by low spatial ability participants, by taking the proportion of the total number of success in task completion compared to the total instances of such tasks.
 Another similar score was calculated using the accuracy scores for the group of participants with high spatial ability.
 Table 5 shows the result of accuracy score between two groups of participants.